Anime North: Programming

+Current and past Anime North conventsions have included guest speeches, gaming tournaments, dances, art-related workshops, discussion panels, martial arts displays, model contests, Go tournaments, and similar events.
+The event has also held a contest for cosplay crafting.

-Anime North in 2006 featured Kotoko, a J-pop singer, who performed songs from her newest album.
-Also in 2006, a ballroom dance, the "Moonlight Masquerade Ball", was newly scheduled.
-The most popular events at AN include the Masquerade and the J-Idol competition.
+The most popular events at Anime North include the Masquerade and the J-Idol competition.
 Other events include the AMV contest, guest autograph sessions, the All-Star Charity Auction, the Momiji Award (with brunch), Anime Improv, "Super Hardcore Anime Wrestling" (a co-production with Great Canadian Wrestling), Beyblade North (a Beyblade tournament sanctioned by the World Beyblade Organization), and Yaoi North.

-Common staples at Anime North include guest speeches, gaming tournaments, dances, art-related workshops, discussion panels, martial arts displays, model contests, Go tournaments, and similar events.
-The event also includes a contest for cosplay crafting.
+Each year, a concert is held, featuring musical performers from Japan.
+In 2026, the group was "I Don't Like Mondays."

-The event includes an Artist Alley; Pixar director Domee Shi sold prints of her work as a teen.
+One vendor section is designated Artist Alley, set aside for independent artists and craft products.
+Pixar director Domee Shi sold prints of her work as a teen.